 Yesterday: Archives 'stored old stuff' and archivists found the old stuff.

-Today and tomorrow: Archivists put collections to use and actively participate in an institution’s drive to fulfill its mission, ensure continuity of its heritage, and secure its financial viability.
+Today and tomorrow: Archivists put collections to use and actively participate in an institution’s drive to fulfill its goals, ensure continuity of its heritage, and secure its financial viability.

 The Historical Resources Center illuminates the shared experiences and learning of the remarkable members of our community both past and present.
 They enable what is excellent in others to belong to us and future generations.
 The center’s work itself is a reflection of the best of MD Anderson’s values and aspirations.